darkonnen-10101/AVLA-technical-test/README.md

 ## Final words

 I find it very easy to create all `CRUD` functionality in a monolithic application, using `Thymeleaf` or `JSP`.
-Even creating an `API` to expose some endpoints, is fun and requires little effort to do the basics of it.
+Even creating an `API` to expose some endpoints, it's fun and requires little effort to do the basics of it.
 The difficult part for me was the frontend.
 Typescript is elegant and I like it, but has its own ways to do certain this, like working with `http.headers` and receiving `data`.

 What else can I say, my main problems for this challenge was `CORS`.
-I got many CORS exceptions for different reasons in the frontend and backend, but I work my way around it.
+I got many CORS exceptions for different reasons in the frontend and backend, but I worked out my way around it.

 ## Goodbye